pytorch/botorch/docs/models.md

 ## Terminology

 ### Multi-Output and Multi-Task
-A `Model` -- as in the BoTorch object -- may have multiple outputs, multiple inputs, and may exploit correlation between different inputs.
-BoTorch uses the following terminology to distinguish these types of `Model`:
+A `Model` (as in the BoTorch object) may have multiple outputs, multiple inputs, and may exploit correlation between different inputs.
+BoTorch uses the following terminology to distinguish these model types:

 * *Multi-Output Model*: a `Model` with multiple outputs.
 Most BoTorch `Model`s are multi-output.
 * *Multi-Task Model*: a `Model` making use of a logical grouping of inputs/observations (as in the underlying process).
 For example, there could be multiple tasks where each task has a different fidelity.